lazoft/docfind/README.md

 # Docfind
-Docfind is a webapp where you can details of doctors around Bangladesh.
+Docfind is a webapp where you can find details of doctors around Bangladesh.
 The goal is to keep a centralized database and ease of navigation for finding doctors easily.
 It also incorporates some advanced filters for searching doctors.

 **Current Features:**
 Has a search bar and can search doctors by `name`, `hospital`,`bio`,`speciality`,`disease treatments`,`hospital location`,`appointment`.